 “Proper policies and incentives, along with fast building of infrastructure, are the keys to massive and successful adoption of electric freight vehicles,” Khani says.

-An MFAC white paper by Khani and graduate research assistant Behnam Davazdah Emami on the benefits and barriers to freight electrification will be available soon on the MFAC website.
+An MFAC white paper by Khani and graduate research assistant Behnam Davazdah Emami on the benefits and barriers to freight electrification is available on the MFAC website.